Appliance repair guides and brand insight.

 Read post → -

-A Frigidaire that runs but won't cool is usually a frosted-over evaporator, a stuck condenser fan, a dirty condenser coil, or a failed start relay.
-Here's how to find the cause and when to call a pro.
+A Frigidaire that hums but won't cool usually has a frosted evaporator, a dead condenser fan, or a failed start relay.
+Here's how to identify what's wrong and when to stop and call a tech.

 Read post → -